 The Military offers considerable retirement benefits for physicians in Active Duty, the Reserve or the Guard.
 If you serve for 20 years (and reach age 60 for Reserve and Guard), you have a choice to receive a monthly pension based on your base pay, or a discounted lump sum, paid either all at once or distributed annually for up to four years.

 All service members are also automatically enrolled in the Thrift Savings Plan (TSP), which deducts money from your paycheck to save in a retirement account, similar to a civilian 401(k).
 The Services match your contribution after two years, which is also when that savings is yours to take with you, even if you leave the Military.

 Insurance: Medical, Dental + Life

-Active-duty physicians and their dependents will receive free or discounted health care coverage and dental coverage.
+Active-duty physicians and their dependents will receive health care and dental coverage.
 Physicians in the Reserve and Guard can also participate in TRICARE Reserve Select, which is part of the Military's health care plan.
-Finally, physicians can receive up to $400,000 in term life insurance coverage for only $29 a month.
+Finally, physicians can receive up to $400,000 in term life insurance coverage for only $25 a month.

 Student Loan Repayment

 Medical school is expensive, but the Health Professions Loan Repayment Program (HPLRP) offers up to $120,000 to help you with your student loans in exchange for a service commitment.
 Those in the Reserve and Guard are also eligible for student loan repayment, with the amount varying based on specialty and length of service commitment.
 Members of the Reserve and Guard who participated in the Medical and Dental Student Stipend Program during medical school are also eligible to apply for loan repayment.